Tired of running injuries? Aren’t we all! When the majority of runners get injured every year, it’s clear that we’re not doing enough to stay healthy.

 Thankfully, you only need about 15 minutes per day outside of running to prevent the serious running injuries that derail your training.

-Sure, aches and pains will still happen, but if you follow this advice you’ll dramatically cut down your injury risk, stay healthy for longer, and ultimately get faster.
+Sure, aches and pains will still happen (that’s just part of being a runner), but if you follow this advice you’ll dramatically cut down your injury risk, stay healthy for longer, and ultimately get faster.

 How to Prevent and Treat Running Injuries